OpenID Connect (OIDC) and OAuth2 client and filters

 Token Propagation for Quarkus REST

-You can selectively register AccessTokenRequestReactiveFilter by using either io.quarkus.oidc.token.propagation.AccessToken or org.eclipse.microprofile.rest.client.annotation.RegisterProvider annotation, for example:
+You can selectively register AccessTokenRequestReactiveFilter by using either the io.quarkus.oidc.token.propagation.common.AccessToken annotation or the org.eclipse.microprofile.rest.client.annotation.RegisterProvider annotation, for example:

 import org.eclipse.microprofile.rest.client.inject.RegisterRestClient;